Day 1: Pick up and head west to the Kibale Forest Chimpanzee Park

 Drive to Kampala with stops at Mbarara for lunch, along the equator if you missed on the first day and at the Buganda Royal Drum Makers.
 Arrive in Kampala in late afternoon....Creating everlasting memories of the Pearl of Africa.

-Feel free to contact us any time and book this Safari tour.
+Feel free to contact us any time and enquire about this 7-Day Chimpanzee-Gorilla Trek, Queen Elizabeth and Lake Mburo Park Wildlife Uganda Mini-Loop Safari.
 We are here to answer any questions you may have.
 Whether its safari itineraries, competitive pricing or general information on any of our services/tours, we are just a phone call or few clicks away, shoot us an e-mail today, ...we look forward to hearing from you.

 Whether you are looking for additional Uganda safari information, Safari itineraries, competitive quotes, or have any other questions, feel free to contact us at or even just call +256 (0) 777201697, we are always happy to answer your questions.